2025 Fredensborg municipal election

+from the Social Democrats, would secure re-election.

 Background

 Following the 2021 election, Thomas Lykke Pedersen from Social Democrats became mayor for his fourth term.
-He is set to run for a fifth term.
+He would run for a fifth term.
 Throughout the current period, a total of 7 councillors has switched party affiliation or turned independent, creating 3 new local parties, namely Byrådsgruppen Fredensborg SocialKonservative, Aktive Liberale and Uafhænging Liberal.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Fredensborg Municipality had 27 seats in 2025.